Frank Palumbo: Tom Foglietta

 Philadelphia City Councilman and later U.S. ambassador to Italy Tom Foglietta was godfather to Palumbo's daughter said, His friends go down to the restaurant, and if they want to talk, or they need a favor, Frank's there.
 They might ask his advice on how to go about getting elected.
 Frank can help them by letting the committeemen and ward leaders know that he thinks a certain candidate is a good one.

 Later years

 Well beyond the Click Club's heyday, the restaurant remained popular.
 Sinatra visited the "black tie saloon" frequently and mayor Frank Rizzo spent most evenings there during his rise to power, years in office and beyond.

 He died on February 12, 1983, in Merion Station, Pennsylvania.

 Honors

-Two different parks named "Palumbo Park", at 10th and Fitzwater and at 7th and Catherine Streets in South Philadelphia's Bella Vista neighborhood, are named in Palumbo's honor.
+Two different parks named "Palumbo Park", at 10th and Fitzwater and at 7th and Catherine Streets in the Bella Vista section of South Philadelphia, are named in Palumbo's honor.
 The Academy at Palumbo, 1122 Catharine Street, is also named for him.